IsaacParnell/Genshin-Impact-Utilities-V2/README.md

 Key binds:

+- Numpad 1-8 for parties
+- Numpad 0 to change current party
+- Numpad 9 to toggle coop
+- LCrtl to pause key capture

 Config:

 - Configure file is in config folder (don't touch data.json)

-TODO:

-- better include cast animation
-- add coop mode (change ability locations)
-- add pause option

 Updated for 2.2.0